zainabBinteAzhar/zustand_learning/01_Zustand/1.1_what-is-zustand/Document.md

 - Zustand store is a hook:
 A Zustand store is created using a custom hook (e.g., useBookStore).
 This hook allows React components to read and update shared state.

+> *Since Zustand stores are hooks, you can use them anywhere—no context provider needed (unlike Redux).
+Just select the state slice with a selector, and your component re-renders only when that slice changes.*

 - Create is used to build the store:
 The create function from Zustand sets up the state, initial values, and the functions (actions) that modify the state.